UI automation carries the load

 Everything flows through one auditable gate: a GitHub or GitLab App with scoped permissions.
 Our agents never live in your codebase, your code never leaves your control, and every test we write lands in your repo in frameworks you already know.

 Stack-agnostic core.
-JS/TS, Java/Spring and Python adapters at launch; mobile and AI-eval adapters next.
+JS/TS (React, Vue, Angular), Java/Spring and Python at launch; .NET, Go, Rust and mobile next.
 Adding a stack means adapters, not new agents.

 Pairing inferred.
 Frontend to backend pairing is inferred from routes and specs, confirmed once at onboarding.